AmosNimos/open_politics/Belief.md

 It's easier to believe lies than understand the truth.

-the religious believer last weal argument:
+The religious believer last weal argument:
-"one day you will find out"
+"One day you will find out"

-This is based on nothing, it's simply a meaningless threat, they them self have been conditioned to fear.
+This is based on nothing, it's simply a meaningless threat, they them self-have been conditioned to fear.

 We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.